 Chinese companies follow consumers out into the world

-Last year over 120 million Chinese tourists travelled outbound, this constituted half of the total tourists from Asia.
+Last year over 120 million Chinese tourists traveled outbound, this constituted half of the total tourists from Asia.
 This large outbound movement of Chinese has caused some friction with cultural and language barriers but on the whole Chinese tourists have matured quickly to become more sophisticated and discerning international consumers.

 As the market establishes itself it is likely that businesses will invest in the infrastructure to create better services and products for tourists abroad.
-Business will invest more in servicing international Chinese travellers.
+Business will invest more in servicing international Chinese travelers.
 An example is Ctrip, they recently acquired the UK flight comparison service ‘sky scanner’ with the aim of expanding its offerings to Chinese customers to include foreign flights.

 Union pay also recently announced that its card is now accepted by 80% of US merchants and at 100% of US banks.
 Transporting these Chinese methods of payment is an indicator that investment is following the outbound tourists.
 Alipay (the largest third party payment app in China) also are pushing to expand their services with instant, mobile payment potentially being offered by large chains across the world for the Chinese consumer.
-The take home message is that the Chinese traveller is also a powerful consumer who will be increasingly catered for in 2017 with services abroad to facilitate greater spending.
+The take home message is that the Chinese traveler is also a powerful consumer who will be increasingly catered for in 2017 with services abroad to facilitate greater spending.

 - More information on Chinese Tourists News